VA-Explorer/va_explorer/_sources/usage/getting_started/installation.md.txt

 With this basic setup in place you are ready to get started.
-As mentioned, if you are interested in reading more about basic or advanced configuration options like allowing an email server to handle user password resets you can find that in the next section Configuration & Deployment (link).
-You may also want to read over IT Support Guides (link) for information on activities like setting up an email server, implementing server monitoring, and preparing for regular backups.
+As mentioned, if you are interested in reading more about basic or advanced configuration options like allowing an email server to handle user password resets you can find that in the next section [Configuration & Deployment](config).
+You may also want to read over [IT Support Guides](../../training/it_guides) for information on activities like setting up an email server, implementing server monitoring, and preparing for regular backups.